CB Conquero

 'Club Baloncesto Conquero', is a Spanish women's basketball club based in Huelva, that currently plays in the Liga Femenina de Baloncesto.

 History

-Created in 1999 from the merge of local clubs CB Gilest and CB Ciudad de Huelva, in 2008 it reached the second category and in 2012 it was promoted to the Spanish top division.
+Created in 1999 from the merger of local clubs CB Gilest and CB Ciudad de Huelva, the team reached the second category in 2008 and was promoted to the Spanish top division in 2012.

 In February 2016, Conquero won its first national title after defeating Perfumerías Avenida by 70–62 in the final of the Copa de la Reina.

-In July 2016, after finishing in the third position of the season, the club was expelled from the Liga Femenina due to its debts.
-After this decision, the club decided to register in the third tier while it waits for a judicial verdict about its expelling.
+In July 2016, after finishing in third position for the season, the club was expelled from the Liga Femenina due to its debts.
+Following this decision, the club chose to register in the third tier while awaiting a judicial verdict regarding its expulsion.